Scientific Name: Dryobates borealis

 How You Can Help

-- Purchase a Restore the Wild Membership to support the DGIF’s habitat restoration work, such as that accomplished at Big Woods WMA.
+- Purchase a Restore the Wild Membership to support the DWR’s habitat restoration work, such as that accomplished at Big Woods WMA.
 The membership also serves as your pass to visiting Big Woods WMA and over 40 other WMAs throughout the Commonwealth.

 - If visiting red-cockaded woodpecker viewing areas, such as at Big Woods WMA, please stay out of the marked nesting cavity clusters.
 Do not approach, pursue the birds, or play audio callback recordings—all of which are considered harassment of this endangered species.

 - Consider participating in a Safe Harbor Agreement, if you are a landowner with property adjacent to Piney Grove Preserve, Big Woods WMA, or Great Dismal Swamp National Wildlife Refuge.